amare1990/Blog-App/README.md

-`Processing data in models` is the second milestone of the `Blog App` intended for Microverse students to exercise on creating models, and use `CRUD` methods on the models created.
+`Model validation` is the third milestone of the `Blog App` intended for Microverse students to exercise on implementing unit tests for each model class created using `RSpec`.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>